flamily/irs/README.md

 With that in mind, these are the processes, what they are looking for and the intended goals:

-### Pre-commit Checks
+### Pre-commit Hooks

-#### 1. Pre-commit hooks
-The pre-commit checks will run when you make a commit.
+The pre-commit hook will run when you make a commit.
 This includes flake8, pylint and other code style checks.
 When it can, pre-commit will correct those files for you.
-To find out more about the specific pre-commit checks, head over to [pre-commit](docs/pre_commit.md).
+To find out more about the specific pre-commit checks, you can find it in the [wiki](wiki/Pre-commit-hook).

 *Note: You will need to re-add any files that pre-commit fixes up for you.
 If there weren't any and it passed everything then you may commit what your original staged files*